MarkTee/kattis-command-line-tools/README.md

 - Some problems' sample data might use unique file extensions or naming conventions, which means that they will need to be manually renamed in order for automated testing to work properly.

+The vast majority of problems should work fine, but if you notice any problematic problems, please open an issue!